AKROGIS/Observer/Observer/Protocols/Protocol Guide.md

       + A feature is added using the selected location method.
       + Set the feature's preferred location method to the selected location method.

+============ From specs

+Any location type containing the text "Touch" is a touch location, the others are non-touch locations.
+If a touch location method is allowed then a feature will be created when the user taps the map without selecting an existing feature.
+If one or more non-touch location methods are allowed, then an _Add Feature_ button is added to the user interface.

+The _Add Feature_ button has the following behavior if more than one non-touch location method is allowed:
+* **Tap:**
+If there is a location method with `"default":true` use that location method to add a new feature.
+If there is no location method with `"default":true` and if the feature's preferred location method (see Long Press) is not set, then set the feature's preferred method to the first of the following types to be allowed `gps`, `adhocTarget`, `angleDistance`.
+Use the user's preferred location method to add a new feature

+* **Long Press:**
+Provide the user with a selection list of all the allowed non-touch location methods.
+If the user selects one then a feature is added using the selected location method, and the selected location method is set as the user's preference.

+#### gps
+The feature is located at the current GPS position.
+These observations cannot be moved.

+#### mapTarget
+The feature is located at the point on the map under the target (cross-hairs) at the center of the device screen.
+These observations can be moved.

+#### mapTouch
+The feature is located at the point on the map where the user taps.
+These observations can be moved.

+#### angleDistance
+The feature is located a certain angle (relative to the forward motion of the GPS, or the north if not moving) and distance from the current GPS position.
+These observations cannot be moved.

+GPS cannot be moved.  angledistance can be moved by editing the angle/distance. mapTouch and mapTarget can be moved to the current GPS location(and subsequently not moved) or moved to an arbitrary touch on the map.

+============^ From specs

 Symbology
 ---------